khulnasoft-lab/design.khulnasoft.com/contents/components/spinner.md

 ---
 name: Spinner
-description: A spinner is a simple animated element that appears after a user's action to indicate that saving or loading of information/data is in progress.
+description: A spinner is an animated element that appears after a user's action to indicate that saving or loading is in progress.
 vueComponents:
   - GlLoadingIcon
 related: